ACoAs – Fear of Commitment (Part 2)

 • ‘Abandoning’ ourselves – we ignore or eliminate so many available options that we can’t properly do self-care.
 Spiritually, we don’t take personal responsibility for our values….

-• are stoic, have stiff body posture, often “stone faced”, trouble giving or receiving physical affection (afraid to let stay awaygo), don’t like to be touched or hugged….
+stay away• are stoic, have stiff body posture, maybe “stone faced”, trouble giving or receiving physical affection (afraid to let go), don’t like to be touched or hugged….

 • are sexually cold or just disinterested, have perfunctory or pity-sex, OR are promiscuous without deep enjoyment, don’t use protection